 On October 26 2018 the Federal Environmental Regulatory Commission (FERC) issued a Draft EIS of the Texas LNG project.
 The document can be accessed here.

 BNP Paribas takes the global lead in excluding unconventional fossil fuels from its portfolio.
 The so called unconventional fossil fuels are tar sands, shale gas, oil and has exploration projects in the Artic region, as well as all related infrastructure for transport and export.
 This means that BNP Paribas, although financial advisor of Texas LNG, will not finance the project.
 See BNP Paribas' press release and BankTrack's statement for more information.

 Texas LNG advances proposed Brownsville liquefaction export terminal

 Texas LNG Brownsville LLC, a subsidiary of Houston-based Texas LNG LLC, has engaged a consortium of Samsung Engineering Co.
 Ltd. and KBR Inc. to deliver both preliminary final investment decision (FID) detailed engineering and post-FID engineering, procurement, and construction (EPC) services for the first 2 million-tonnes/year phase of a proposed 4 million-tpy LNG export project the company plans to build on the Brownsville Ship Channel in Cameron County, Texas (source Oil&Gas Journal).

-The project requires an investment of USD one billion.
+The project requires an investment of USD 1 billion.
 Third Point and Texas LNG share ownership of Texas LNG Brownsville, the project development company.
 Third Point, a US investment fund, together with Texas LNG provided equity finance for the project.